Comfort in a Bowl: Where to Find the Best Soups in Christchurch

 Estelle

-19 Southwark Street, Christchurch Central City, Christchurch
+19 Southwark St, Christchurch Central City, Christchurch

 On Southwark Street, Estelle fights against sad work lunches with a delicious menu of things on toast, Friday meatballs, nachos, and a cabinet of exciting salads and sweet treats made in-house.
 Come winter, the cafe pops a daily pot of soup on the stove, with flavours ranging from vibrant minestrone and chicken noodle to leek and potato – always served with Grizzly bread glistening in butter.
-There’s always an extra touch of seasoning or luxurious garnish that elevates Estelle’s bowl of goodness – ordering soup couldn’t be less boring.
+There’s always an extra touch of seasoning or luxurious garnish that elevates Estelle’s bowl of goodness, ordering soup couldn’t be less boring.

 Swoon Store

-332 Durham Street North, Christchurch
+332 Durham St N, Christchurch

 As well as selling a coveted range of cosy homewares to keep you snug in the winter, Swoon’s café adds another layer of comfort with their daily homemade soup.
 Swoon has a few classic recipes on rotation, made with fresh ingredients and served with a good hunk of buttered Grizzly toast for dunking.
 Afterwards, we recommend sticking around in the warmth for a browse through the store, where you’re bound to find a treasure for your wardrobe or home.